The 5 Best Dog Water Bottles Australia: Tested & Evaluated 2023

 Okay, so you may not put a human water bottle on your dog’s lips.
 You can just spill the water onto the floor, right?
 Right...but you risk the water picking up all kinds of nasty particles and bacteria from the ground that your dog is now ingesting.

-What To Look For In A Dog Water Bottle
+What I Look For In A Dog Water Bottle

 The amount of water your dog needs depends on their size, breed and age.
 In general terms, a puppy needs less water.